Smartfanat/RabinCryptoSystem/README.md

 RabinCryptoSystem
 =================

-Implementing Rabin Cryptosystem in C++
+Implementation of Rabin Cryptosystem in C++ .